Do some casually writing to practice my English.

 )

-Also, the statement of deleting a user has now becoming
+Also, the statement of deleting a user has now becoming1

 UPDATE user SET deleted_at = unix_timestamp() WHERE id = #{id};